 To protect the environment and public health, the indicators for the potential polluting impact of a sample are set very low.
 As a result, failed samples are usually only slightly above these thresholds and pose no significant risk to people or the natural world.

 Our final effluent compliance data

-For details of which sites have had samples taken during each calendar year, please download the .xlsx spreadsheet below:
+For details of which sites have failed during each calendar year, please download the .xlsx spreadsheet or CSV data file below: